RedPitaya/Documentation/developerGuide/hardware/cets.rst

 Certificates
 ##############

+..
+TODO Add the new certificates - should be uploaded to the server and linked here.

 Besides the functional testing, Red Pitaya passed the safety and electromagnetic compatibility (EMC) tests at an external `testing and certification institute <http://www.siq.si/?L=3>`_.